 The candidate will use this form to document their weekly hours of fieldwork.
 This form will be submitted to the University Program Supervisor weekly for approval.

-Candidates should monitor their fieldwork hour progress closely during the semester to ensure they complete all hours by the end of student teaching.
+Candidates should monitor their fieldwork hour progress closely during the semester to ensure they complete all hours by the end of the internship.
 University Program Supervisors are expected to closely monitor these hours and assist the candidate in staying on track.
 If candidates are following behind, the University Program Supervisor needs to discuss a plan with the candidate to catch up.
-Candidates should complete approximately 40 hours each week.